M-o-a-T/moat/README.rst

     Contact         Matthias Urlichs <matthias@urlichs.de>
     =============== =============================

-A Path is a list of object accessors, i.e. a way to reference a possibly-deeply nested object.
+A Path is a sequence of object accessors, i.e. a way to reference a possibly-deeply nested object.
 These typically include strings (object members) and numbers (array indices).

+Using this tag, a recipient can distinguish a sequence of lookups from e.g. a tuple that's directly used as a map's key.
+(Python allows this.)

 The array SHOULD include only strings and non-negative numbers.
-The list of allowed characters in the string is application dependent.
+The list of allowed characters in the string(s) is application dependent.

 Object Proxy
 ------------